Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can also be very rewarding.
+While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician should be able to:

-• Work in uncomfortable settings, like tight or dusty spaces.
+• Work in unpleasant settings, such as tight or dusty spaces.

-• Work in hot or cold areas since HVAC systems are usually outdoors.
+• Work in hot or cold areas since HVAC equipment is generally found outdoors.

-• Work evenings, weekends and overtime throughout peak demand.
+• Work evenings, weekends and overtime during peak demand.

 A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and continuous recertification.
+It requires a specific skill set, specialized education and continuous recertification.

 It’s a smart career if you would like to:

-• Avoid large amounts of student debt.
+• Avoid a lot of student debt.

-• Have job security knowing your position can’t be outsourced.
+• Have job security since HVAC positions can't be outsourced.

 Is HVAC a Difficult Job?